Car Rental Insurance FAQs

 - Premium American Express coverage is the best!
 Please buy this, it is better for you and for me!
 Premium Amex Coverage.
 We will happily accept AMEX’s higher rate if you buy this.
 They are so much easier to deal with.

 Each credit card is different and provides different coverages.
 Again, the only one we have ever had a positive experience with is the premium AMEX coverage.
+The information provided above reflects OUR experience over the years.
+This information is not to be interpreted as definitions of coverages as provided by others.
+Use at your own risk!

 Q) What is the Physical Damage Waiver?
 Do I want this?
+(BTW we do not offer this)

 A) Physical Damage Waiver/ Loss Damage Waiver/ Collision Damage Waiver: they are all the same thing.PDW/LDW/CDW for short.
 None are insurance.
 You will see these three letters in any car rental contract in the US.
 The easiest explanation is that PDW/LDW/CDW is a way for car rental companies to make more money.
 PDW assigns an additional daily rate payable to the rental car company that provides a finite liability to the renter for accidents in involving collision only (i.e. hitting a deer).
 Example, PDW costs renter $15/ day with a $1,000 maximum.
 Renter hits a deer, they pay rental car company daily rate, plus $1,000, and they walk away.
 Regardless of the cost of repairs, Loss of Use, or just about anything else.
 This system can work well for the renter, but it is rife with wording designed to minimize the companies actual exposure.
 If you read the small print, you will see the Prohibited Use of vehicle on the back voids PDW/LDW/CDW agreements.
 So if you drive on a gravel road- at any point of your rental term- you have voided your PDW agreement.
 Not practical for a rental car in Montana.